sugus-ss/MQTT_project/mqtt/README.md

 # MQTT project

 The MQTT project repository is an example of how to use MQTT protocol in Python using the Paho MQTT client library.
-It provides scripts for publishing and subscribing to messages on an MQTT broker.
+It provides scripts for publishing and subscribing to messages on an MQTT broker and save data into database.

 ## Files